 Improving Your Credit Mix

 A lesser-known but still important part of what makes up for your credit score is your overall credit mix.
-Generally, it’s considered a positive sign if you have a variety of different types of loans on your credit report.
-This includes credit cards, auto loans, mortgages, personal loans, etc. Adding a mortgage to a credit report that doesn’t have one helps diversify your credit mix.
+Generally, it’s considered a positive sign if you have a variety of different types of credit on your credit report.
+This includes different types of credit cards, auto loans, mortgages, personal loans, etc. Adding a mortgage to a credit report that doesn’t have one helps diversify your credit mix.

 Changing Your Average Age of Accounts

-Another factor that makes up your credit score is your overall average age of accounts.
+Another factor that contributes to your credit score is your overall average age of accounts.
 Potential lenders like to see a lengthy history of you responsibly using the credit that’s been issued to you.
-So while initially a new mortgage will lower your overall average age of accounts, over time it will work in your favor.
+So while initially a new mortgage will lower your overall average age of accounts, over time it can work in your favor.

 Recommended: Tips to Qualify for a Mortgage